What time management tips for piano teachers worked for you recently? Have you tried things that have helped make your business run more efficiently?

 If you get nothing else done, focus on just those three things.

-This not only helps you get focused in time management, but it also helps relieve stress because you no longer have twelve things you’re trying to cram into your piano teaching day.
+This not only helps you get focused, but it also helps relieve stress because you no longer have twelve things you’re trying to cram into your piano teaching day.

-There is something about a timer that is psychologically proven to help us be more productive.
+There is something about focused work without distractions that is psychologically proven to help us be more productive.

-Also, if you tend to run over lesson times, set yourself a timer that is 3-5 minutes before the lesson ends to remind yourself to wrap things up!
+Also, if you tend to run over lesson times, set your Pomodoro timer so that you teach for 25 minutes, then you’ll get a reminder 5 minutes before the lesson ends so you can start wrapping things up!

-We don’t always realize the small things that suck so much time from our day.
+We don’t always realize the small things that take so much time from our day.

-My Music Staff is one of my favorite tools to help me get tasks off my list–like sending automated invoices and calendar reminders to students (if you are curious about My Music Staff, read my article, My Music Staff: The Best Studio Management Software For Piano Teachers).
+You already know that My Music Staff is one of my favorite tools to help me get tasks off my list–like sending automated invoices and calendar reminders to students, and even collecting tuition payment automatically!

 But think about automation beyond just piano teaching.